 Beaton’s Tea Rooms in Blandford is also a bookshop.
 The cakes are great, the service is good – and you can sit and read without anyone making you feel you need to leave.
 What’s not to love!
 You can park in the Market Place and the cafe is just across the road in the old Greyhound building.
 It’s a short walk to Blandford’s handsome Georgian church, which is well worth a visit.
 In the other direction you can walk to the Stour water meadows, and watch Dorset’s famous river slowly flowing along.
 If you are lucky, you may even see an otter!

-Worth Matravers Tea Rooms, close to the famous Square and Compass Pub and the dramatic Jurassic coastline of the Isle of Purbeck, was named as one of the 30 best tea rooms in the country in the Daily Telegraph in April 2017.
+Close to the famous Square and Compass Pub and the dramatic Jurassic coastline of the Isle of Purbeck, Worth Matravers was named as one of the 30 best tea rooms in the country in the Daily Telegraph in April 2017.
 Enjoy delicious cream teas served on pretty vintage china.
 Depending on your level of fitness, there are some fantastic walks in this area, not all of them involving rib-crunching hill climbs!

 Clavells Cafe at Kimmeridge, a few miles west along the Purbeck coast, is on the South West Coast Path, but you can take it easy and drive down to Kimmeridge Bay and watch the tide go out over the rocky shelves.
 If you feel up to it, climb down and take the grandchildren rock-pooling, and then return to the cafe for delicious cakes and tea.